friendly-bits/shell-scheduler/README.md

 To **abort specific jobs** while the batch is running without terminating the scheduler, you can implement logic in the **job completion callback** which would conditionally call the helper `jobs_abort`.
 See [Aborting specific jobs from a callback](REFERENCE.md#aborting-specific-jobs-from-a-callback).

-In order to be able to abort specific jobs **from outside the scheduler**, create a FIFO with `mkfifo` and set `SCHED_FIFO` to its path before starting the scheduler.
+In order to be able to abort specific jobs **from outside the scheduler** (full variant only), create a FIFO with `mkfifo` and set `SCHED_FIFO` to its path before starting the scheduler.
 Then when your code wants to abort specific jobs, it can write an abort record to that FIFO.
 See [Aborting specific jobs externally](REFERENCE.md#aborting-specific-jobs-externally).

 Note that job's processes are only killed if the **job termination callback** is configured.